elwazi/data-catalogue-frontend-elwazi/README.md

 # eLwazi Catalogue

-The catalogue is a React webapp using react admin
+The catalogue is a React webapp using react admin.

 ## Local Installation: